Dreams of family conflict: the old knot in which your life meets its former roles again

 Astrological note: A dream of being “in between” often comes during tense transits of Pluto through your 7th or 3rd house, during its aspects to Mercury, and in periods when Saturn touches your Moon.
 Scorpios, Libras, and Geminis recognize this dream with particular accuracy.
 If Pluto is now touching your Mercury — the Guardian protects your wholeness, and the dream conveys this through a scene in which someone tries to stretch you two ways.

-If someone is the first to extend a hand — it’s worth receiving; do not miss the chance for a warm conversation out of pride.
-If you yourself take the step — this is maturity, not “giving up ground,” however your former version might see it.
-If the conversation is slow — this is normal; real reconciliation rarely happens in ten minutes, and it’s not worth demanding a quick result.
-If a quiet tiredness remains at the end — this is a sign of real work; it’s worth giving yourself rest after it, not loading with something else urgent.
+If someone is the first to extend a hand, receive it.
+Do not miss the chance for a warm conversation out of pride.
+If you yourself take the step, this is maturity, not “giving up ground,” however your former self might see it.

 Ask yourself: “In which family knot is there now the chance for a quiet conversation — and who (I or they) can be the first to take a step without losing dignity?”